Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Experiments

 \subsection{Efficiency Evaluation}

-The impact of data size on the runtime of clustering methods is studied by plotting their runtime-data size curves on the six large-scale datasets in Fig. \ref{fig4}.
-Each point in the figure reflects the execution time (y-axis) of a method under the amount of data (x-axis).
-We categorize the compared methods into three groups, i.e., 1) the proposed LSROM (in purple), 2) SMCL (in orange), MC-MNN (in green), LDPI (in blue), and 3) existing fast streaming data clustering methods that do not dedicate to consider the imbalanced issue (in gray).
-Please note that we visualize the y-axis on a logarithmic scale because the running times of different methods vary widely.

-It can be seen that the proposed LSROM has a similar running time as that of the $k$-means, StreamKM++, BIRCH, and AMD-DPC thanks to their linear or $O(n\log n)$ level complexity, while the group of SMCL, MC-MNN, and LDPI is with heavy computational cost due to their polynomial time complexity.
-Moreover, due to the excessive computational resource requirements, these algorithms encounter ''out of memory'' situations when dealing with larger datasets.
+The impact of data size on the running time of clustering methods is studied by plotting their running time with the increase of data size in Fig. \ref{fig:running_time}.
+It can be seen that the proposed SOHI has a similar running time as that of StreamKM++, BIRCH, and CPCL, thanks to low complexity, while the group of SMCL and DenSOINN is with heavy computational cost due to their polynomial time complexity.